Cindyzhang977/cs61b-teaching/object-oriented-programming.md

   public void play(Husky friend);
 }
 ```
 _Overloaded_ methods are methods in the same class that have the same name but different parameters.
-For example, `play(Dog friend)` and `play(Husky friend)` in the `Husky` class are overloaded methods.
+For example, `public void play(Dog friend)` and `public void play(Husky friend)` in the `Husky` class are overloaded methods.
 These methods are looked up during compile time and the method parameters are matched using static types.

 A method in the subclass _overrides_ a method in the superclass if has the same signature (same method name and parameters with the same static types and in the same order).
 An `@Override` tag is often used above the method in the child class that overrides the method in the parent class.
-The `bark()` method in `Husky` overrides the `bark()` method in `Dog`.
+The `public void bark()` method in `Husky` overrides the `public void bark()` method in `Dog`.
 Overriden methods are looked up during the runtime of the program using the dynamic type of the object calling the method.

 ## Casting
 Casting tricks the compiler to use a different static type for an object.
 A cast is successful if there simply exists a parent-child relationship between the cast and the static type of the object.
 During runtime, we check if this parent-child relationship between the cast and the dynamic type actually makes sense.
 For example, consider the following: